Bankruptcy has its own language. If you are considering filing bankruptcy, it helps to know the language spoken there.

 Because bankruptcy is based on the Bankruptcy Code, bankruptcy types tend to use the number of some important statutes as shorthand.

 341 – Section 341 requires a first meeting of creditors in every bankruptcy case.
-We call that the 341 meeting.
+We call that the 341 meeting, probably the only time you’ll appear in your case.

 523 – This is the section that lists the debts that are non-dischargeable.
 Several subsections require an affected creditor to prove his debt is non dischargeable.